PGalicia/INF-124---PA-1/README.txt

 Group Members:
   - Patrick Galicia (ID# 61968926)
-  - Raj Robin (ID# )
+  - Raj Robin (ID# 30492300)

 URL:

 Navigation:
   When you access the homepage, you see three links above: the logo, HOME button, and ABOUT button.
-Both the logo and the HOME button will lead the homepage, while ABOUT will lead users to our ABOUT page.
+Both the logo and the HOME button will lead to the homepage, while ABOUT will lead users to our ABOUT page.
 Scrolling down will lead users to our list of products, each products are clickable and when pressed it will lead you to the product's corresponding product page where you have the option to buy the product.
 In the product page, when you clicked BUY text fields will appear where users can input info to buy the product.
 Completing the order will launch the user's email client.

 Requirements:
 1. An overview of your business, the products you sell, the management team, and any other information that you think makes sense for the customers to know about your company.
-	- You can see an overview of our company on our ABOUT page, which includes the management team, and the products we sell.
+	- You can see an overview of our company on our ABOUT page, which includes the
+      management team, and
+	  the products we sell.

 2. Display a list of products (at least 10) available for sale in a table with multiple rows and column, where